primatejs/primate/README.md

 Domains represent a collection in a store.
 All domains are loaded from `domains`.

+A collection is primarily described using the class `fields` property.

 ### Fields

-Field types denote the acceptable type of values for a field.
+Field types delimit acceptable values for a field.

 ```js
 import {Domain} from "primate";